 CHARTER OF THE GOVERNANCE AND NOMINATING COMMITTEE OF THE BOARD OF DIRECTORS

 The Governance and Nominating Committee is appointed by the Board for the primary purposes of:

-1. identifying individuals to become members of the Board, consistent with the procedures and selection criteria approved by the Board;
+1. identifying individuals to become members of the Board, consistent with the process and selection criteria approved by the Board

 2. periodically reviewing the size and composition of the Board and recommending to the Board when modifications to its size and/or composition are necessary or desirable;

 3. recommending to the Board the director nominees for the next annual meeting of shareholders;

 4. recommending to the Board individuals to fill vacant Board positions;

 5. recommending to the Board committee appointments and chairpersons;

 6. overseeing the nomination and selection process for the Chairman of the Board position;

 7. periodically reviewing and recommending to the Board updates to the Company’s Corporate Governance Guidelines and related Company policies;